robertoostenveld/bids-tools/doc/donders.md

 At the Donders Centre for Cognitive Neuroimaging (DCCN) of the [Donders Institute](http://www.ru.nl/donders) we use a Linux compute cluster with network attached central storage for most analyses.
 On this central storage you have a home directory and a project directory.
 In the project directory, we recommend the following organization

   - /project/3010029.01/raw
+  - /project/3010029.01/converted
   - /project/3010029.01/derived
   - /project/3010029.01/scripts

 The number (3010029.01 in this example) is the project identifier that we also use for lab bookings and for financial accounting.

 The raw directory contains the raw data from the MRI, MEG and EEG labs without any conversions on file names and/or file formats.
 In the BIDS documentation this is referred to as the "source" directory.
 For the MRI scans it consists primarily of DICOM files.
 At the DCCN the data from the MEG and MRI labs is automatically transferred into the raw directories.
 You should manually copy the presentation log files and lab notes to this directory, to complement the scanner files.

+The converted directory contains the minimally processed data after conversion to BIDS format.
+This means that DICOMs are converted to NIFTI, coregistered and defaced, MEG datasets are renamed to match the BIDS requirements, and sidecar files have been added.
+Preferably this is also the representation of the data that you would share in a **data sharing collection** on http://data.donders.ru.nl.

-The derived directory contains the result from processing and will mainly contain MATLAB \*.mat files for MEG and NIfTI \*.nii files for fMRI.
+The derived directory contains the result from processing and analysis and will mainly contain MATLAB \*.mat files for MEG and NIfTI \*.nii files for fMRI.
 You may have multiple derived directories, e.g. one with the results of preprocessing and defacing (still in BIDS format), and another one with  the results of single subject and group statistics.

 The scripts directory corresponds to your own clone of this repository, plus additional scripts and functions that you use for your analysis.